Director, Senior Center Services, Jewish Family Service of Los Angeles

 - Take time for yourself this holiday season.
 Make room for things that are important to you.
 It is okay to move yourself up on the “to do” list and find ways to make this time of year meaningful to you and in turn, meaningful to the one you care for.

-If you are searching for Los Angeles CA home care services or home care services for seniors throughout the surrounding area, JFS Care is here to help.
-Contact us today to learn more about home care assistance Los Angeles area families trust and click here to view our entire service area to find out if we provide home care services near you.
+If you are searching for home care services for seniors, JFS Care is here to help.
+Contact us today to learn more about our professional help at home in Los Angeles and the surrounding areas.
+Click here to view our full service area.